Draw Me Close

 Long Synopsis

 The experience is by award-winning playwright and filmmaker Jordan Tannahill, and is a co-production between the National Film Board of Canada and the National Theatre’s Immersive Storytelling Studio.
-Creative technology is by All Seeing Eye, with illustrations by Teva Harrison.

 This spellbinding immersive experience is brought to life through live performance combined with a real-time motion capture system transforming an ordinary room into a captivating 3D interactive virtual world.
 The audience member enters the performance space and puts on a VR headset.
 They enter Jordan’s childhood home and move from room to room, navigating seamlessly through a world that is both physical and virtual.
 They are guided by Jordan’s mother, played by an actress.
 As the mother engages with the audience member in the physical world, her movements are translated by motion capture into the virtual world.
 What results is a disarmingly intimate and enthrallingly one-on-one performance that charts the lifelong relationship between a mother and her son.